 Dr. Kirk Bronander joined the UNR Internal Medicine Department in 2001 after completion of residency.
-He is a Professor of Medicine and the Director of Academic Hospitalists, Director of Simulation and Year 3-4 Curriculum.
-Dr. Bronander also leads a medical school course called Clinical Reasoning in Medicine and is the Senior Director / Editor-in-Chief of Aquifer Internal Medicine, a virtual patient program used to teach internal medicine to medical students both nationally and internationally.
+He is a Professor of Medicine and the Director of Simulation.
+Dr. Bronander also leads a medical school course called Clinical Reasoning in Medicine and is the Editor-in-Chief of Aquifer Internal Medicine, a virtual patient program used to teach internal medicine to medical students both nationally and internationally.

 Dr. Bronander is board certified in Internal Medicine with a Focused Practice in Hospital Medicine.
 He is a Fellow of the American College of Physicians (FACP).
 He is a clinician educator and practices in the hospital setting at Renown Regional Medical Center, treating medical inpatients while teaching inpatient internal medicine.
 His academic interests include simulation education, hospital medicine, clinical reasoning and diagnostic decision-making.

 He graduated from The University of Arizona College of Medicine in 1998 after completing his Bachelors of Science degree at The University of Arizona.
 He completed his residency in Internal Medicine at the University of Nevada, Reno.

 Outside of medicine, Dr. Bronander enjoys camping, mountain biking, snowboarding, long distance running and spending time with his family.
 He is married to Lisa Bronander and they have three children.

 - Curriculum Director for Year 3-4, UNR Med